udaykrizzz19/Game-of-Gestures/README.md

-# 🪨✂️📃 Rock Paper Scissors: A Modern React Game
+# 🪨✂️📃 Rock Paper Scissors: Game of Gestures - A Modern React Game

-A visually appealing and highly interactive take on the classic Rock, Paper, Scissors game, built with React, Vite, and Framer Motion!
+A visually appealing and highly interactive take on the classic Rock, Paper, Scissors game!
 This project prioritizes a polished user experience, boasting a clean and modern UI, engaging animations, and a fully responsive design that adapts seamlessly across devices, from mobile phones to desktop computers.

+**🚀 Play the live demo now: [View on vercel](https://game-of-gestures.vercel.app/) 🚀**

 ## ✨ Core Features